 This can even be seen at the hospital level, where some locations are in dire need, while others have increasing competition for nursing jobs!
 This is the case at the Hackensack University Medical Center, where “there is a waiting list of nurses who wish to work there.”

 Despite a few cases similar to the one above, the states and institutions experiencing deficits in nurse staffing are facing a myriad of challenges.

 A Few Causes of the “Nursing Shortage”

 - A growing number of baby boomers (now around age 65) are in need of care

 - Increased demand for nursing adds further stress to an already stressful job, potentially affecting error rates

-- According to the Bureau of Labor Statistics, compensation for nurses has stagnated, while responsibilities and demand for labor have increased
+- According to the Bureau of Labor Statistics, compensation for nurses has stagnated, while responsibilities and demand for labor have increased (often leading to burnout)

 - Moreover, there is a shortage of nurse faculty at nursing schools, the most important component of growing the body of future nurses in the United States